DevExpress/testcafe-studio-docs/documentation/user-interface/fixture-editor.md

 The editor consists of the following parts:

-* The toolbar -Provides information about the fixture (the name and tested webpage's URL) and buttons for performing [typical tasks](#typical-tasks) with the fixture.
+* The toolbar - Provides information about the fixture (the name and tested webpage's URL) and buttons for performing [common tasks](#common-tasks).

-    The webpage's URL is clickable and leads to the webpage opened in the browser.
+    You can click the webpage's URL to open the webpage in the browser.

 * The test list - Displays tests included to the fixture.
 The tests' rows are clickable and lead to the [Test](test-editor.md) editor.

 ![Fixture editor](../../images/user-interface/fixture-editor.png)

-## Typical Tasks
+## Common Tasks

 You can perform the following tasks in the editor: